kingjin94/realtime_urdf_filter/README.md

 Additions
 -------
+Adapted for usage in https://github.com/kingjin94/enhanced_simulation.
+Major additions are:

 * Usable with Ubuntu 18.04 + ROS Melodic
-* Publishes Pointcloud of filtered image
+* Publishes Pointcloud of filtered image with colors as labels received from Mask R-CNN